dalisoft/vscode-config/README.md

-# VSCode settings
+# VSCode/Cursor AI settings

-Applicable only for last two release of VSCode.
+Applicable only for last two release of VSCode and Cursor AI.
 If you need older version, please see commit history

 ## macOS / Linux